xgk/DeBERTa/README.md

 ## Important Notes
 1. By default we will cache the pre-trained model and tokenizer at `$HOME/.~DeBERTa`, you may need to clean it if the downloading failed unexpectedly.

+## You can also try our model with [HF Transformers](https://github.com/huggingface/transformers).
+But when you try HF transformers you need to specify --sharded_ddp argument.
+Please check our [XXLarge model card](https://huggingface.co/microsoft/deberta-xxlarge-v2) for example usage.

 ## Experiments
 Our fine-tuning experiments are carried on half a DGX-2 node with 8x32 V100 GPU cards, the results may vary due to different GPU models, drivers, CUDA SDK versions, using FP16 or FP32, and random seeds.